Striving for the Unity of the Faith for the Glory of God ~ Eph. 4:3,13; Rom. 15:5-7

 It’s hard to keep up with all of the new commentary series available these days.
 Critical, expository, application, practical, scholar’s, layman’s, preacher’s, everyman’s – commentaries come in all shapes and sizes.
 They also run the whole gamut of theological positions.
 One can find a commentary to fit almost anyone’s personal taste.
 This is actually a good thing, as non-English speaking people could certainly attest.
 Availability of good resources (along with some less useful ones) is a blessing we must not take for granted.

-When I asked for a book from P&R’s Reformed Expository Commentary series, to sample, I wasn’t sure quite what to expect.
+When I picked up a volume from P&R’s Reformed Expository Commentary series, I wasn’t sure quite what to expect.
 As it turned out, I was totally unprepared for how truly excellent a commentary actually can be.

 James, by Daniel Doriani, is a joy to read – and use.
 I’ve been putting it to use in a men’s Bible study on the book of James.
 And the book serves well to that end.
 Not only is it an able study tool, but it would serve as excellent devotional reading material.
 It has the right balance of practical theology and careful scholarship.